DanielSiepmann/own-nixpkgs/readme.md

    * Right now I've installed gnupg2, gnupg, gpg on ubuntu

 * Migrate firefox (with geckodriver), thunderbird, ungoogled chromium

-* Begin migrating local development to execute php.
-On a per customer project.

-  * `flake.nix` and `flake.lock` need to be checked into a repo … How to handle that if customer doesn't want the file?
-    Maybe symlinks will work, so I've a dedicated repo with the project flakes and link them into project repos?

 * Migrate home manager to use flake for better rollback support if update breaks something.